45 academic writing tools to improve your manuscript

 • Browser plugin for Chrome

-Literature search is a crucial part of academic writing that involves finding and evaluating relevant scholarly articles, books and other publications on a particular topic.
-Conducting a comprehensive literature search requires a thorough understanding of the databases and search engines used in the field and the ability to critically evaluate the relevance and quality of the sources found.
+Literature search involves finding and evaluating relevant scholarly articles, books and other publications on a particular topic.
+Conducting a comprehensive literature search requires understanding the databases and search engines used in the field and the ability to critically evaluate the relevance and quality of the sources found.
 Nowadays, various academic writing tools are available to help researchers and students streamline the literature search process and ensure they are using high-quality sources, such as Research Rabbit, Elicit, Google Scholar or PubMed.

 Elicit

-Elicit is an AI research assistant that automates time-consuming research tasks like summarising papers, extracting data and synthesising your findings.
+Elicit is an AI research assistant that automates time-consuming research tasks like summarising papers, extracting data and synthesising the findings.

 • Pricing: Basic (free) or Plus for $10 per month (billed annually)